The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-The number of defective SVD channels, i.e. strips masked on the basis of their anomalous values of noise, pedestal, and gain from local runs, has been monitored and was very stable during all 2019 runs and the first two runs of 2020.
-The total number of masked strips has been about 1\% on each sensor's side since the beginning of operations in March 2019.
-The amount of masked strips is mainly due to the number of defective strips in the produced ladders, related to sensor defects, which had already been identified during ladder production.
-A few additional defects, mainly shorts and opens, were introduced during ladder assembly.
+The number of defective SVD channels, i.e. strips masked on the basis of their anomalous values of noise, pedestal, and gain from local runs, was monitored and was very stable during all 2019 runs and the first two runs of 2020.
+The total number of masked strips was about 1\% on each sensor's side since the beginning of operations in March 2019.
+The number of masked strips is mainly due to the number of defective strips in the produced ladders, related to sensor defects, which had already been identified during ladder production.
+A few additional defects, mainly short- and open-circuits, were introduced during ladder assembly.
 There are also a few “hot strips” that developed during data taking; these strips become very noisy after some time, producing a significant increase in the sensor \gls{occupancy} as well as distorting the distribution of the relevant quantities for the sensor performance monitoring.
 Hot strips need to be masked out so that they do not affect data quality monitoring.
-In total, only 16 new hot strips developed in the entire SVD during the whole of 2019, corresponding to 0.007\% of the total SVD strips.
-Pinholes are not masked, because they are supposed to be compensated by the \vsep{} = $-0.8$ V (see \ref{sec:C3_APVDAQ} for the \vsep{} definition).
+In total, only 16 new hot strips developed in the entire SVD in 2019, and 3 in 2020, corresponding to 0.008\% of the total SVD strips.
 The overall number of masked strips (including defective and hot strips) remained basically constant throughout the run: the total fraction of masked strips at the end of 2019c run was 0.96\%, with 1.00\% of strips masked on the u/P side and 0.86\% of strips masked on the v/N side.
+Pinholes are not masked, because they are normally compensated by the \vsep{} = $-0.8$ V (see \ref{sec:C3_APVDAQ} for the \vsep{} definition).

 \lvlthreesection{Issues on specific sensors} During the 2019 run, some peculiar behaviour of a few sensors was observed, and is briefly described in this section.
-It should be noted that all these effects did not cause any performance deterioration, except for one single chip in Layer 3 that was excluded from data taking (causing an efficiency loss in the corresponding sensor) for a few months in spring 2019, which was later recovered during the summer shutdown.
+It should be noted that most of these effects did not cause any performance deterioration, except for one single chip in Layer 3 that was excluded from data taking (causing an efficiency loss in the corresponding sensor) for a few months in spring 2019 and which was later recovered during the summer shutdown.